Skip to main content

 • Multiline text for the event body that contain enters do not work.
 Use REPLACE(@body,CHAR(13)+CHAR(10),'</br>') before adding the value to the queue table.

 • Adding an online meeting to an event does not work.
-Microsoft Documentation states that isOnlineMeeting has to be set to true and the onlineMeetingProvider has to be set.
-This should initialize an online meeting but it does nothing.
+The Microsoft documentation states that isOnlineMeeting has to be set to true and the onlineMeetingProvider has to be set.
+This should initialize an online meeting, but it does nothing.